valeriangalliat/vboxip/README.md

    with the same password as its name, and the host-only adapter properly configured (with the VirtualBox Guest Additions installed).

-1. Prepare some batch scripts to automate the connexion into your boxes, like `sshbox-example.bat`.
+1. Prepare some shortcuts to automate the connexion into your boxes, like `sshbox-example.bat`.

-1. With the instance working, run your newly created batch file to quick open a SSH connection on the box!
+1. With the instance working, run your newly created shortcut to quick open a SSH connection on the box!

 Error Handling
 --------------

-- If PuTTY is not found in the current directory or in the `PATH` environment variable, the program will crash miserably.

 - Any error with the SSH user, password or host will be delegated to PuTTY (like a network problem, wrong user or password).

-- If the box name does not exists the error handling is delegated to VirtualBox (it will more likely display a message in the console).
+- All other errors will be displayed in a message box, like when the box name does not exists, the IP is not accessible, or the PuTTY executable is not found.

-- If the IP cannot be extracted (not configured for example), a simple error message will be displayed in the console.